Amaan56/emojipedia/README.md

-A React based application which acts as an encyclopedia for emojis.
+A React-based application that acts as an encyclopedia for emojis.